Spin entanglement via STM current

-In the present work we show that STM methods provide a novel scenario for generating a common environment between two spins, representing two qubits.
-The presence of two non-degenerate spins has been proposed to account for the 1st type of ESR-STM phenomena \cite{bh}.
-Here we study the case of degenerate spins which necessitates a new derivation of the appropriate Lindblad equation.
-We find a number of novel phenomena: (i) The tunneling elements to the environments (tip and substrate) generate in general dissipation but also an exchange coupling between the two spins; in presence of spin-orbit coupling a Dzyaloshinskii-Moriya interaction is also generated. (ii) When the tunneling elements of the two spins are equal we identify a dark state, i.e. an entangled state with infinite lifetime. (iii) The spin correlation functions as measured by an STM, in presence of either exchange or dipolar interactions, show additional resonances relative to those seen in conventional ESR.
+In the present work we show that the STM setting with its two contacts provides {a novel} scenario for entangling two spins, representing two qubits.
+The presence of two non-degenerate spins has been proposed to account for the first type of ESR-STM phenomena.\cite{bh} Here we study the case of degenerate spins, as sketched in Fig.\,\ref{fig:sketch}, which requires a new derivation of the appropriate master equation due to additional resonances.
+We find a number of phenomena: (i) The tunneling couplings to the electronic baths (tip and substrate) generate dissipation, but also an exchange coupling between the two spins; in presence of spin-orbit coupling a Dzyaloshinskii-Moriya interaction also emerges. (ii) The spin correlation functions as measured by an STM, in presence of either exchange or dipole-dipole interactions, show additional spectral lines relative to those in conventional ESR. (iii) When the tunneling amplitudes of the two spins are equal, we identify a dark state, i.e. an entangled state with infinite lifetime.
+An initial non-entangled state evolves into a significantly entangled state, i.e. environment-induced entanglement.